TUDelft-books/.github/profile/README.md

     ...
     html_theme_options:
       ...
-      announcement : "This book has been moved to: <a href='https://oit.tudelft.nl/<new repository in TUDelft-book organization>' style='color:white'>https://oit.tudelft.nl/<new repository in TUDelft-book organization> </a>."
+      announcement : "This book has been moved to: <a href='https://oit.tudelft.nl/<new repository in the GitHub organization 'Open interactive course modules from Delft University of Technology'> style='color:white'>https://oit.tudelft.nl/<new repository> </a>."
       ...
 ```